elytra/GlassHearts/README.md

 *In accordance with the MIT License, this mod may be used in any modpacks on any platform for any purpose.
 You can even charge for it, though that's against Mojang's EULA.*

+This will probably evolve into a lifeforce alchemy mod!
+Stay tuned.